boazsegev/facil.io/README.md

 So I decided to brush up my C programming skills.
 My purpose is to, eventually, implement my Ruby [Iodine](https://github.com/boazsegev/iodine) project (an alternative to [EventMachine](https://github.com/eventmachine/eventmachine), which is a wonderful library with what I feel to be a horrid API) in C, making it both faster and allowing it to support way more concurrent connections.

-Anyway, Along the way I wrote*:
+Anyway, Along the way I wrote:

 ## [`libasync`](/lib/libasync.h) - A native POSIX (`pthread`) thread pool.